Disney shareholders back CEO Iger, rebuff activists who wanted to shake up the company - KESQ

 “Over the last six months, Disney’s stock is up approximately 50% and is the Dow Jones Industrial Average’s best performer year-to-date,” Trian said in a statement.
 Shares in Walt Disney Co., which is based in Burbank, California, were down about 3.4% in Wednesday afternoon trading.

 But Disney is already operating at that level.
-In the quarter that ended in December 2023, Disney’s EBIDTA margin was 18%, according to data compiled by CapitalIQ.
-For the previous fiscal year that ended in September, Disney’s EBIDTA margin was 16.5%, according to the same data.
+In the quarter that ended in December 2023, Disney’s EBITDA margin was 18%, according to data compiled by CapitalIQ.
+For the previous fiscal year that ended in September, Disney’s EBITDA margin was 16.5%, according to the same data.

 Disney announced in November 2022 that Iger would come back to the company as its CEO to replace his hand-picked successor, Bob Chapek, whose two-year tenure had been marked by clashes, missteps and weakening financial performance.